hbctraining/scRNA-seq_online/lessons/08_SC_clustering_quality_control.md

 <img src="../img/FCGR3A_monocytes.png" width="800">
 </p>

-FCGR3A+ monocytes markers distinctly highlight cluster 9.
+FCGR3A+ monocytes markers distinctly highlight cluster 9, although we do see some decent expression in clusters 1, 3, and 14.
+We would like to see additional markers for FCGR3A+ cells show up when we perform the marker identification.

 **Macrophages**